 However, functions of LINAC is not only providing the KEKB rings, but also providing PF ring and PF-AR, which are light-source rings at KEK.
-Table 1 summarises the requirements of beams, beam species, energy, intensity[3] from each ring.
+Table 1 summarises the requirements of beam species, energy, intensity[3] from each ring.
 Naturally, during the injection to PF and PF-AR, the KEKB rings were not able to inject beams and currents went down for a few to ten minutes.

 Table 1: The beams which required to deliver to the rings.
-The positrons are produced by bombarding a target with high-intensity electron beam.
+The positrons are produced by bombarding a target with a high-intensity electron beam.

+8

 op. mode particle energy charge # of bunchs

 HER e^- 8.0 GeV 1.2 nC 1 or 2

 LER e^+ 3.5 GeV 0.6 nC 2

 LER e^- 4.0 GeV 10 nC 2

 PF e^- 3.0 GeV 0.1nC 1

 PF-AR e^- 3.0 GeV 0.1nC 1

-In order to compromise the requirements of these rings, we pursued the possibility of "simultaneous" injection sechme.
+In order to compromise the requirements of these rings,

+we pursued the possibility of "simultaneous" injection sechme.
 By simultaneous injection we mean that the beams are injected to several rings without any pause due to changes of energy, beam species etc.

-After many efforts[4], in 2008, we succeeded to start the simultaneous injection.
+After many efforts[4], in 2008, we succeeded in operating the LINAC and the beam -transport lines with the simultaneous injection.
+The features of the scheme are summarized below.

-- LINAC gun is fired every 20 milli seconds (i.e. 50Hz) - each shot of the LINAC beam is delivered to one of the rings listed above - the event system[3] supervises which operation mode is selected
+- LINAC gun is fired every 20 milli seconds (i.e. 50Hz) - the mode: which ring is fed by the LINAC is change pulse to pulse - each shot of the LINAC beam is delivered to one of the rings listed above - the event system[3] supervises which operation mode is selected